 For example, someone with undiagnosed borderline personality disorder may be wrongly diagnosed with bipolar disorder as a result of the severe and intense emotions associated with both conditions.
 Similarly, someone with an undiagnosed hypothyroidism may also be misdiagnosed with depression due to the lack of energy.

 The consequences of a wrongly diagnosed mental disorder can be traumatic for both the affected individual and their loved ones as the person may receive the wrong treatment, may not receive any at all while the condition continues to get worse.

-Therefore, the following have been identified as dangers of misdiagnosis;
+The following have been identified as dangers of misdiagnosis;

 - Wrong Medication: When a patient receives the wrong diagnosis, he will most likely receive the wrong kind of medication.
 This will eventually cause some other side effects or complications.
 For example, patients with ADHD will find Adderall beneficial to them but on the other side, the same drug can cause memory impairment, cognitive impairment, and even addiction in people who don’t have ADHD.